 Josh Engel, one of the plaintiff’s attorneys, said they had no choice but to try and garnish the new revenues.

 “We filed this motion to make sure that the motorists who paid citations under the scheme that the judge declared to be unconstitutional can be compensated,” Engel said.
-“We are concerned that New Miami will use the revenue from the new ordinance to continue an increased level of spending rather then pay back what is owed people.”
+“We are concerned that New Miami will use the revenue from the new ordinance to continue an increased level of spending rather than pay back what is owed to people.”